Fingland

-Fingland is a hamlet in the Allerdale district, in the county of Cumbria, England.
+Fingland is a hamlet in the Cumberland district, in the county of Cumbria, England.
 Fingland is located on the B5307 road in between the villages of Kirkbride and Kirkbampton.
 In 1870-72 the township had a population of 219.
 There is a farm called Fingland Rigg nearby, which gives its name to Finglandrigg Woods National Nature Reserve.

 It was called Thingland in the Middle Ages (Thingland in 1279) meaning "place of the a Scandinavian ting, assembly".
 There is a similar place-name in Normandy near Jobourg (Cotentin) : le Tingland.